-In cases of assignment or cession the arbitration clause binds the new parties, as explicitly stated in the Arbitration Law.
+In cases of assignment or cession the arbitration clause binds the new parties, as explicitly stated in the Arbitration Law and supported by the Supreme Court.
 (Previously, reliance was placed on Resolution of the Presidium of the Supreme Arbitrazh (Commercial) Court of the Russian Federation No. 9094/11 dated 29 March 2012.)

-12 Third parties - participation
+Third parties - participation

-Does your domestic arbitration law make any provisions with respect to third-party participation in arbitration, such as joinder or third-party notice?
+13 Does your domestic arbitration law make any provisions with respect to third-party participation in arbitration, such as joinder or third-party notice?

-Neither the Arbitration Law nor the ICA Law contains relevant provisions on a third-party participation in arbitration.
-Rules of some arbitration institutions (eg, ICAC, MAC, Modern Arbitration Centre) provide for admittance of a third party to arbitration, which may join the arbitration, provided that all parties to the dispute are parties to an arbitration agreement or have all given written consent for this.
+Neither the Arbitration Law nor the ICA Law contains relevant provisions on third-party participation in arbitration.
+The rules of some arbitration institutions (eg, ICAC, MAC, Modern Arbitration Center) provide for admittance of a third party to arbitration, which may join the arbitration provided that all parties to the dispute and such party are parties to an arbitration agreement or have all given written consent for this.

-13 Groups of companies
+Groups of companies

-Do courts and arbitral tribunals in your jurisdiction extend an arbitration agreement to non-signatory parent or subsidiary companies of a signatory company, provided that the non-signatory was somehow involved in the conclusion, performance or termination of the contract in dispute, under the 'group of companies' doctrine?
+14 Do courts and arbitral tribunals in your jurisdiction extend an arbitration agreement to non-signatory parent or subsidiary companies of a signatory company, provided that the non-signatory was somehow involved in the conclusion, performance or termination of the contract in dispute, under the 'group of companies' doctrine?

-The group of companies doctrine is not elaborated on in Russian law.
+The group of companies doctrine is not well elaborated in Russian law (at least in relation to procedural questions).
 The arbitration agreement may only extend to and be effective for the signatories of such (and for legal successors of parties, etc).

-14 Multiparty arbitration agreements
+Multiparty arbitration agreements

-What are the requirements for a valid multiparty arbitration agreement?
+15 What are the requirements for a valid multiparty arbitration agreement?

-Russian law applies the same principles and criteria for validity of the arbitration agreement regardless of the number of parties involved, though does not directly cover multiparty situations.
-Some arbitration rules (the ICAC Rules, for instance) provide for a case where there are multiple parties on the claimant's or respondent's side.
-In such cases those parties will act as claimant and respondent, with the right to nominate one arbitrator (failing this, the arbitration institute will appoint the arbitrator).
-Very complex procedures are now provided by law for multiple parties in relation to arbitrations of corporate disputes.
+Russian law applies the same principles and criteria for validity of the arbitration agreement regardless of the number of parties involved, although it does not directly cover multiparty situations.
+Some arbitration rules (ICAC rules, for instance) provide for a case where there are multiple parties on the claimant's or respondent's side.
+In such cases those parties will act as claimant and respondent, with the right to nominate one arbitrator (failing such, the arbitration institute will appoint the arbitrator).
+Very complex procedures are provided now by law for multiple parties in relation to arbitrations of corporate disputes.